-This prize was established in 1993 in recognition of Charles A. Hachemeister's many contributions to Actuarial Studies in NonLife Insurance (ASTIN) and his efforts to establish a closer relationship between the CAS and ASTIN.
+This prize was established in 1993 in recognition of Charles A. Hachemeister's many contributions to Actuarial Studies in Non-Life Insurance (ASTIN) and his efforts to establish a closer relationship between ASTIN and the CAS.
+ASTIN was created in 1957 as the first specialty section of the International Actuarial Association (IAA).

 The announcement of the award will be made annually at the CAS Spring or Annual Meeting.